 In sensing what they are feeling, when your sensory process reaches out to sense what the person is emotionally feeling, do just that – only feel it.
 Do not pick it up and carry it.
-Leave the energy attached to their emotions with the person.
-Then come back to yourself to know what you felt, from recognizing it rather than carrying it.
+Leave the energy attached to the emotions with the person.
+Then come back to yourself to identify and know what you felt, from recognizing it rather than carrying it.

 7. YOU ARE RESPONSIBLE FOR YOUR EMOTIONS

-The emotions that yours, that you are feeling, are the ones you are responsible for.
-And these are emotions you have suppressed in you attached to a past situation.
-Your responsibility is to work with identifying the situation and healing the emotion you experience.
+As I have already mentioned, these are emotions you have suppressed in you, attached to a past situation or situations.
+Your responsibility is to work with identifying the situation and healing the emotion you experience when you empathize.

 8. HAVING HEALED YOUR EMOTIONS, THE EMPATHY PROCESS CHANGES

-A situation occurred many years ago where I was working with a lady and the woman who was my support facilitator, was observing.
-The support facilitator said to me – your empathizing has changed, you are doing something different.
+A situation occurred many years ago where I was working with a lady exploring her processing.
+The woman who was my support facilitator, at the time, was observing this interaction.

-I loved that she noticed this, as it assisted me to become aware of how my processing was different.
+I loved that she noticed this, as it assisted me to become aware of how my empathizing processing dynamic had changed.

-With years of working with healing my emotions, I found that while I was listening to the lady I was working with I identified that I was not feeling any emotion, rather I was recalling and remembering what the emotion looked and sounded like, as my way of empathizing.
+With years of working with healing my emotions, I found that while I was listening to the lady I was working with, I identified that I was not feeling any emotion.
+Instead, I was recalling and remembering what the emotion looked like and sounded like.
+This was my new way of empathizing.
 I was not experiencing the emotion anymore.

-The healing of my emotions, had left me with just a picture, rather than any feeling.
+The healing of my emotions had left me with just a picture and words, rather than any feeling.

 I also noticed that I was no longer feeling others emotions, as I had worked on my over responsibility and emotional need to rescue and save others.

-I just knew what the emotion was attached to the persons experience and understood what the feeling and processing was, attached to the persons emotions.
+I just knew what the emotion was, that was attached to the person’s experience and understood what the feeling and processing were, attached to the person’s emotions.